1 - Access Cluster

 ...

 Code block.
-Example of adding annotations to service manifestNote
+Example of adding annotation to service manifestReference

-- If no separate annotation is added to the service, the annotation default value is applied.
+- If you do not add any annotation to the service, the annotation’s default values are applied.

-- Even if the annotation added to the service does not meet the allowed value, the annotation default value is applied.
+- Even if the annotation added to the service does not meet the allowed values, the annotation’s default value is applied.

-Below is a description of all annotations available for type LoadBalancer service.
+Below is a description of all annotations available for a type LoadBalancer service.

 |---|

-- If having too many firewall rules is a burden, as an alternative, you can manually add firewall rules without using this annotation.
-For example, you can add firewall rules with the destination as the member IP’s NodePort range (30000-32767).
+- If the large number of firewall rules becomes a burden, you can instead add firewall rules manually without using this annotation.
+For example, you can add a firewall rule that targets the member IP’s NodePort range (30000-32767).

 |